Baby Formula Shortage... What Parents Need To Know

 • Hypoallergenic (extensively hydrolyzed) formula

 Try Baby formula made in another country.
 The United States government is in the process of having formula manufactures in Germany ship product here.
 The formula will be available in doctor offices and hospitals first but will soon be on store shelves.
-The FDA has allowed these formula companies to market in the United States.
 When using baby formula made in other countries read the mixing instructions carefully for preparing powdered formulas.
 They may require different amounts of powder or water than formulas made in the U.S.

 All our information is sourced through the Department of Health and Human Services, American Academy of Pediatrics, and the North American Society for Pediatric Gastroenterology, Hepatology & Nutrition.